alekmaul/pvsneslib/wiki/Sounds-and-Musics.md

     spcSetBank(&SOUNDBANK__0);
 ```

-Check soundbank.asm file to know exactly how many banks you have.
+Check soundbank.asm file to know exactly how many banks you have and if the correct bank is choosen for them.

 ```bash
 .BANK 5